 Starting out in pictures

 When I started taking pictures of my patients, I had no real clue how I would use them.
-I just knew that to document cases was a good idea.
-Then I started lecturing on Veterinary Rehabilitation generally, gradually moving onto the treatment of specific conditions.
+I just knew that documenting cases was a good idea.
+Then I started lecturing on Veterinary Rehabilitation generally, gradually moving on to the treatment of specific conditions.
 My album of pictures seemed too general – I needed to change the kinds of pictures I took.
-Taking relevant pictures zeroing in on specific conditions and stages of treatment started to become a key part of my practice.
+Taking relevant pictures and zeroing in on specific conditions and stages of treatment started to become a key part of my practice.

 Pictures = better marketing

 There are many ways to use images to boost your visibility and raise awareness.
 Use them for general marketing; your print adverts and social media posts.
 Once you get into the habit of taking pictures and videos, you’ll begin to build up a library of images you can use in all sorts of ways that benefit your business.

 Do remember though always to ask permission from owners before you take pictures of their pets.
 Privacy is a consideration, so don’t assume it’s OK.
 Luckily most owners are happy for their pet’s success story to be shared, and will willingly grant permission.
 Then you can start building up your library of great images – bringing you one step closer to creating that marketing material you have been planning.

 It’s all about the visuals

 We all know that social media posts are essentially visual in nature.
 According to The Hubspot, posts are 94% more likely to be viewed when they contain visuals.
 In addition, 32% of marketers say that visual images are the most important form of marketing content for their business.

 I learned a few things as I started taking pictures – I’d like to share them with you so that you avoid the pitfalls and go straight to the successes.